-Firearm Import Regulations For South Africa
+Firearm Import Regulations for Tanzania

 As an overseas hunter wishing to bring your own firearm(s) into South Africa, you need to comply with the SA Firearms Control Act 2000.